nhsengland/phmi/README.md

 #### Project
 PROJECT_NAME - the name of the project.
-PROJECT_DIRECTORY - the directory that we download the code to LOG_DIR - the directory of the logs
+PROJECT_PATH - the directory that we download the code to GIT_REPO - https git remo download name
+LOG_DIR - the directory of the logs
+SECRET_KEY - the secret key for django

+#### Git
+GIT_REPO - https git remo download name
+GIT_BRANCH - the git branch

 #### Database
 DB_USER - the post gres user.